Utah vs. Arizona State College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Utah and its opponents have combined for 51.5 points just twice this year.
+- Utah and its opponents have scored at least 51 points just two times this season.

-- Arizona State's games have gone over 51.5 points in just one opportunity this season.
+- Arizona State has combined with its opponents to score more than 51 points in one game this season.

-- The two teams combine to average 64.1 points per game, 12.6 more than the total in this contest.
+- The two teams combine to score 64.1 points per game, 13.1 more than the total in this contest.

-- These two squads combine to allow 39.2 points per game, 12.3 fewer than this contest's over/under.
+- This contest's over/under is 11.8 points more than the 39.2 these two squads combine to allow per game this season.

-- The average total in Utes games this season is 49.8, 1.7 points fewer than Saturday's total of 51.5 .
+- Utes games have an average total of 49.8 points this season, 1.2 fewer than Saturday's over/under.

-- The 52.2 PPG average total in Sun Devils games this season is 0.7 points more than this game's over/under.
+- In 2021, games involving the Sun Devils have averaged a total of 52.2 points, 1.2 more than the set total in this contest.

 Utah Stats and Trends

-- This season, the Utes are winless against the spread when entering a game as a favorite of 1.5 points or more (in three chances).
+- The Utes have yet to cover the spread this season when favored by 1 point or more in three chances.

-- Utah's games this year have gone over the total in two out of four opportunities (50%).
+- Utah's games this year have hit the over on two of four set point totals (50%).

-- Utah is 1-3 against the spread and 3-2 overall in games when it scores more than 16.2 points.
+- When Utah scores more than 16.2 points, it is 1-3 against the spread and 3-2 overall.

-- Utah is 1-3 against the spread and 3-2 overall when the team piles up more than 299.0 yards.
+- When Utah churns out more than 299 yards, the team is 1-3 against the spread and 3-2 overall.

-- The Utes have eight giveaways this season, while the Sun Devils have nine takeaways .
+- The Utes have turned the ball over eight times this season, one fewer than the Sun Devils have forced (9).

 - Find the latest spread and moneyline odds for Utah at SISportsbook .